Do Fish Hear Sound?

 In the world, underwater, sound can travel much greater distances than in air strong echoes emitted by different aquatic animals like fish are almost always present underwater, as very little noise is lost so this gives fish a huge advantage for survival in their environment.
-Can Fish Hear Underwater?
+Do fish hear sound?

 Fish ears are located under the skin, in the fish’s skull & near the eyes used for balance and hearing.
 A fish’s hearing is so good they can hear a worm crawling on the bottom of a lake.

 Fish don’t have ears that we can see on their body, but they do have ear parts inside their heads.
-They pick up sounds in the water through their bodies and in their internal ear, according to the National Wildlife Federation.
+According to the National Wildlife Federation, they pick up sounds in the water through their bodies and in their internal ear.
 In many fish, the swim bladder produces sound.
 The sonic muscle, which is attached to the swim bladder, contracts and relaxes sequentially making a vibrating sound.

 Otoliths are calcium carbonate structures found beneath the brain of most fish that aid in balance and hearing.
 The otoliths are not attached to the skull or any other bone, they float in fluid-filled sacs in the inner ear.
 Most fish have three pairs of otoliths